• Skip to primary navigation

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-collage of pecan pie, top image of single slice with scoop of vanilla ice cream on top, bottom image of full pie in glass pie plate
+collage of pecan pie, top image single slice close up with scoop of ice cream on pie plate, bottom image same without ice cream

 With a crisp, nutty top, a rich, perfectly gooey center, and a buttery homemade crust, this is the BEST Pecan Pie recipe you’ll find!
-My recipe takes just 15 minutes to prep with just 8 ingredients.
+Just 15 minutes to prep and just 8 ingredients.
 Recipe includes a how-to video!

 The Best Pecan Pie Recipe

-• NO need to blind bake your crust beforehand!
+• NO need to blind bake the crust beforehand!
+We love a simple pie recipe 🙌

 • Pecans.
 Use pecan halves and lightly toast them for the best flavor (it literally takes less than 5 minutes!).
-If you need a refresher on how to do this, check out my post on how to toast pecans.
+Psst: toast a few extra and save them to make my pecan pie cookies 😉.

 • Dark corn syrup.
-I prefer the richer taste from using dark corn syrup, but if you don’t have any, light corn syrup will work just fine.
+I prefer the richer taste from using dark corn syrup, but if you don’t have any, light corn syrup will work ok.
 And yes, corn syrup is an essential ingredient in this recipe!
-I don’t have any substitutions to recommend.
+I don’t currently have any substitutions to recommend.
 Remember, corn syrup is NOT the same thing as high fructose corn syrup.

 How to Make Pecan Pie

-SAM’S TIP: You’ll know your pie is done when the center is fully set–there shouldn’t be any movement when you jiggle the pie plate.
+1. Step 4: Bake!
+Pour your filling into your prepared crust and bake until set.
+You’ll know your pie is done when the center is fully set–there shouldn’t be any movement when you jiggle the pie plate.
+After cooling for a few hours, serve warm slices with vanilla ice cream or even homemade whipped cream.

 Frequently Asked Questions